 Pull carrots gently by their tops once they are ready.
 If the tops break, loosen the soil first with a garden fork to avoid damaging the roots.
 Harvest smaller ones early, about the size of your thumb, for a sweeter taste.

 Pick within three weeks of maturity for the best flavor.
-For a steady supply, stagger your harvest over several weeks.
+For a steady supply, stagger your harvest over several weeks to maintain a consistent yield.
 After a frost, roots will taste sweeter because they store more sugar.

 Tips for better texture and flavor